AnswerDotAI/claudette/README.md

 img = fn.read_bytes()
 ```

-Prompts to Claudia can be lists, containing text, messages, or both, eg:
+Prompts to Claudia can be lists, containing text, images, or both, eg:

 ``` python
 chat([img, "In brief, what color flowers are in this image?"])